 There are several different forms, that you can bake this bread into.
-The most traditional is flat circle, that has hole in the middle.
-Hole is because the bread was stored in old times in wooden sticks in ceiling.
+The most traditional is a flat circle, that has a hole in the middle.
+The hole is because the bread was stored in old times in wooden sticks in the ceiling.

-Other form is loaf.I use proofing baskets for the loafs but to proof then on baking sheet works as well as too.
-I just noticed that the bread in general rises better in wooden basket when the dough gets enough air.Third is small breads that are really handy as snack or sandwich breads.
+Another form is a loaf.I use proofing baskets for the loafs but to proof then on a baking sheet works as well as too.
+I just noticed that the bread, in general, rises better in a wooden basket when the dough gets enough air.Third is small bread, that is really handy as snack or sandwich bread.

-How ever you proof your breds ,take care that they are covered proper with wet towel or plastic wrap to hinder the dough to dry.
+However you proof your bread , take care that they are covered properly with a wet towel or plastic wrap to hinder the dough to dry.
 And keep them warm.
 Longer you let them rise better the end result will be!

 This is one hella messy, sticky dough.
-Keeping your hands wet is critical, otherwise it sticks to you like glue!
-I have separate bowl of cold water next to me, when I form the breads.
+Keeping your hands wet is critical, otherwise, it sticks to you like glue!
+I have a separate bowl of cold water next to me when I form the bread.